 The maximum number of servers (virtualization hosts) that can be managed by a single OpenNebula instance strongly depends on the performance and scalability of the underlying platform infrastructure, mainly the storage subsystem.
-The general recommendation is that no more than 500 servers managed by a single instance, but there are users with 1,000 servers in each zone.
+The general recommendation is that no more than 2,500 servers and 10,000 VMs managed by a single instance.
 Related to this, read the section about how to tune OpenNebula for large deployments.